-- Outside our Novartis collaboration, we are exploring non-CAR-T cellular approaches that use immune cells, including T cells expressing recombinant TCRs, for oncology indications.
-For example, in our existing collaboration with OSR, we are identifying optimized TCRs recognizing a tumor target that could be used to treat certain cancers. - We are also exploring methods to apply CRISPR/Cas9 editing to CD4 cells to induce a non-reverting regulatory T cell phenotype, to create therapies that address auto-immune diseases.
+- We are exploring non-CAR-T cellular approaches that use immune cells, including T cells expressing recombinant TCRs, for oncology indications.
+For example, in our existing collaboration with OSR, we have identified optimized TCRs recognizing a tumor target, WT1, that could be used to treat a variety of cancers. - We seek to develop allogeneic cellular therapies, which are those derived from unmatched donors and modified outside of the human body to allow them to be administered to an unrelated patient. - We are also exploring methods to apply CRISPR/Cas9 editing to CD4 immune cells to induce a non-reverting regulatory T cell phenotype, to create therapies that address autoimmune diseases.